Department of African, African American,

 The department has adopted the following numbering system for all AAAD courses numbered above 99:

-• Courses ending in 85 to 99: Courses that cross geography; dedicated courses whose numbers are reserved by the College, such as independent studies and internships.
+Courses ending in 85 to 99: Courses that cross geography; dedicated courses whose numbers are reserved by the University Registrar, such as independent studies and internships.

 Foreign language courses have their own subject code: Kiswahili (SWAH), Wolof (WOLO), Lingala (LGLA), and Chichewa (CHWA).